allmaps/allmaps/packages/transform/README.md

 // There is no requirement on winding order.

 type MultiPoint = Point[]
-// Notice that this is equivalent to the LineString type, hence the `inputIsMultiGeometry` option
+// Notice that this is equivalent to the LineString type, hence the `isMultiGeometry` option

 type MultiLineString = Point[][]
-// Notice that this is equivalent to the Polygon type, hence the `inputIsMultiGeometry` option
+// Notice that this is equivalent to the Polygon type, hence the `isMultiGeometry` option

 type MultiPolygon = Point[][][]